-The TCM paradigm makes use of the principles of acupuncture (gi flow, balance and interrelationships) to describe its methods and effects.
+The TCM paradigm makes use of the principles of acupuncture (qi flow, balance and interrelationships) to describe its methods and effects.
 Perhaps a short description of the meridians may be in order here.

 Centuries ago in China, doctors discovered "passageways" of energy flow, which are called meridians (a geographical term) in English (McCarthy, 1995).
 There are 12 major bilateral meridians, for various internal organs.
-They are: Lung, Large Intestine, Stomach, Spleen, Heart, Small Intestine, Bladder, Kidneys, Pericardium, Liver, Gall Bladder, and illustrating the balance illustrating an imbalance between these two energies.
+They are: Lung, Large Intestine, Stomach, Spleen, Heart, Small Intestine, Bladder, Kidneys, Pericardium, Liver, Gall Bladder, and the Triple Warmer.